‘I was the uglier sister’: Bella Hadid’s nose job at 14 speaks to a much wider problem

 It may have taken her “too long” to speak up and get help, but the actress finally did and was prompted to seek treatment for depression at a Utah rehabilitation centre in 2008.
 Prioritising herself and working on her mental health was a transformative experience for Dunst who noted, “you become a different person; you grow up”.
 This isn’t the first time that she’s opened up about her past demons either.

-The article claims that things began to unravel for her after the critical pasting received by Sofia Coppola’s Marie Antoinette.
-“I loved doing it, but it came with weird, hurtful criticism as well,” says Dunst, “and I took it to heart.”
-Hollywood can be quite tough on a person, that’s just the nature of her work, Dunst notes.
-“You grow up in a business where there’s a lot of people-pleasing.
+According to the article, things began to unravel for her after the critical pasting received by Sofia Coppola’s Marie Antoinette.
+“I loved doing it, but it came with weird, hurtful criticism as well.
+And I took it to heart.”
+Hollywood can be quite tough on a person, that’s just the nature of her work, Dunst noted, before adding, “you grow up in a business where there’s a lot of people-pleasing.
 It’s hard to be firm in your own ground and not be afraid to rock the boat.
 I was swallowing a lot of stuff… in my relationships and personal life I absorbed things from other people, and then because of what I do for a living, I had to keep giving.
 It can dissolve you.”

 “Kirsten definitely had OD’d on Hollywood and needed to get away,” her former co-star Ryan Gosling said.
 Get away she did, and thankfully it was something that Dunst was able to do privately (or as privately as is possible given who she is).
 Social media wasn’t really a thing back in 2008 and while there were paparazzi and tabloids to avoid, she could still get her affairs in order without them playing out under Instagram’s microscopic lens.